mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 ## Recreating the RISC-V Design

-To change the RISC-V core configuration, run frequency, or initial boot firmware, the RISC-V subsystem will need to be regenerated using a full [RocketChip](__LINK__) install which requires about 8GB of downloads.
+To change the RISC-V core configuration, run frequency, or initial boot firmware, the RISC-V subsystem will need to be regenerated using a full [RocketChip](https://bar.eecs.berkeley.edu/projects/rocket_chip.html) install which requires about 8GB of downloads.
 Vivado **2021.2** is currently supported.

-Run all the `vivado-risc-v` setup commands per the [instructions](___LINK___).
+Run all the `vivado-risc-v` setup commands (`apt-install`, `update-submodules`) if this is the first use after downloading.
+8GB of files will be downloaded.
 Then `source` Vivado environment settings and run `make` to generate a Vivado project, bitstream, and binary configuration files.
 ```
 cd vivado-risc-v
-echo Run all required vivado-risc-v setup commands here ...
+sudo make apt-install
+make update-submodules
 source /tools/Xilinx/Vivado/2021.2/settings64.sh
 make  CONFIG=rocket64b4l2w  BOARD=innova2  bitstream
 ```